Marketing is evolving – fast.

 Ruler Analytics Is Evolving with the Marketing Industry

-We were running online marketing campaigns, but we had no way of tracking the inbound phone calls that the campaigns were generating.
+I was running online marketing campaigns but had no way of tracking the inbound phone calls that the campaigns were generating.

-Although we could track that someone had completed a form fill.
+Although I could track that someone had completed a form fill.

 This was a big issue.